George Harding Cuthbertson: Early life

 Cuthbertson was born on June 3, 1929, in Brantford, Ontario.
 He was the second son of Elma Charlotte (née Ferguson), and Allan Edward Cuthbertson, who was general manager and later president of Harding Carpets, which operated a factory in Brantford.
 George's middle name came from carpet company founder Victor Harding.

 The elder Mr. Cuthbertson died suddenly of a heart attack in 1943.
 His widow and sons moved to her hometown of Toronto.
 There was no yachting background in his family.
 There had been exposure to boating at summer camps, but it was his enrolment in the Royal Canadian Yacht Club's junior program at 14 and his introduction to the instruction boats, known with dubious affection as "Brutal Beasts", that provided a formal introduction to the sport.

-George had an innate feeling for sailing, one that encompassed not only athletics but form and structure.
-As a boy, he was always drawing airplanes and ships—or rather, translating them, to scale, from imagined solid form to two-dimensional schemes.
-He was beginning to see beauty, grace and speed as qualities that could be governed by mathematics, albeit a mathematics tempered by artistic instinct.
-In time, this vision would lead to a career in an occupation with a very narrow membership—that of a Canadian yacht designer with an international reputation.
+George had an enjoyment for sailing, one that encompassed not only athletics but form and structure.
+As a boy, he was always drawing airplanes and ships, and translating them to scale, from imagined solid form to two-dimensional schemes.
+He was beginning to see how mathematics could govern speed and size, along with other things.
+With time, this vision would lead to a career of a Canadian yacht designer.